fumito-ito/SwiftyInAppMessaging/README.md

 The easiest way to coexist your customized view and InAppMessaging default view.

-## HEADS UP!!
-This library is under construction

-SwiftyInAppMessaging is not supporting `Banner` type messaging.
-Please construct your original alert or contribute to me :heart: .

 ## Features

 There is only one step to start using SwiftyInAppMessaging.